Monotone-based Numerical Schemes for Two-Dimensional Systems of Nonlocal Conservation Laws

-The system \eqref{eq:system} with the convolutions as in \eqref{eq:conv} has first been studied in \cite{ACG15}.
+\revb{The system \eqref{eq:system} is coupled by the nonlocal terms \eqref{eq:conv} and} has first been studied in \cite{ACG15}.
 Here, a general result for the existence of weak entropy solutions was shown using a Lax-Friedrichs-type numerical scheme.
-The uniqueness of the weak entropy solutions was proven for specific modeling equations, e.g.\ \cite{RWGG20, GR24,CGL12,colombo2018nonlocal,CG25}.
-We note that in the scalar case, i.e. $K=1$, can be found in the recent work \cite{gong2026existence}.
-Additionally in the scalar case, if $\fb^1$ being linear in $\rho$, weak solutions are already unique as proven in \cite{keimer2018multi}.
-We also refer to \cite{keimer2023nonlocal} for a recent overview on nonlocal balance laws with unique weak solutions. \revc{Weaker assumptions on the kernel are studied in \cite{colombo2024multidimensional}.}
+The uniqueness of the weak entropy solutions was proven for specific modeling equations, e.g.\ \revc{\cite{RWGG20, GR24,CGL12,colombo2018nonlocal,CG25,aggarwal2025convergence}}. \revc{More general results for the scalar case, i.e. $K=1$, can be found in the recent work \cite{gong2026existence}.
+Additionally in the scalar case, if $\fb^1$ is} linear in $\rho$, weak solutions are already unique as proven in \cite{keimer2018multi}.
+We also refer to \cite{keimer2023nonlocal} for \reva{an} overview on nonlocal balance laws with unique weak solutions. \revc{Weaker assumptions on the kernel are studied in \cite{colombo2024multidimensional}.}

 \revc{In two spatial dimensions the singular limit problem, i.e. the mollifier approaching a Dirac delta, is still an open problem.
 In case of an additional viscosity term and for a scalar equation results can be found in \cite{colombo2019singular}.
 For an overview on the singular limit in the one-dimensional setting, we refer to \cite{keimer2023nonlocal,colombo2023overview} and the references therein. }

 Since their introduction in \cite{ACT15,ACG15,CGL12}, nonlocal conservation laws have a deep connection to approximate numerical solutions and in particular finite volume methods.
 The main reason is that they are an effective tool to prove the existence of solutions via their limit.
-A usual choice are Lax-Friedrichs-type numerical schemes, e.g. \cite{ACG15,ACT15,blandin2016well}, but in recent years other schemes such as Upwind or Godunov-type schemes \cite{aggarwal2025error,friedrich2018godunov,burger2023hilliges,RWGG20} became popular.
+A usual choice are Lax-Friedrichs-type numerical schemes, e.g. \revc{\cite{ACG15,ACT15,blandin2016well,colombo2015nonlocal,aggarwal2016crowd,betancourt2011nonlocal,chiarello2018global}}, but in recent years other schemes such as Upwind or Godunov-type schemes \revc{\cite{aggarwal2025error,friedrich2018godunov,burger2023hilliges,RWGG20,chiarello2020non,friedrich2021nonlocal,chiarello2023existence}} became popular.
 For one-dimensional equations, even more general results for complete classes of numerical schemes are available.
 It was shown that with an accurate approximation of the nonlocal term the commonly known monotone schemes can be applied \cite{FSS23,aggarwal2024accuracy,huang2024asymptotic}.
 In particular, \cite{FSS23} follows the idea of approximating the flux at each cell interface, such that the problem can be reduced to a 'local' flux, which allows to apply monotone numerical schemes.
 Although, it should be noted that due to the nonlocality the resulting schemes are not monotone in every argument such that the usual convergence arguments cannot be directly applied.